msg-CareerPaths/csharp-training/chapters/workingmode.md

  - First you will read some fundamentals about c#.net and .net core.
  - Then you will deepen the theoretical concepts by making some exercises for each chapter.

-A simple backend rest api will be built with the learned concepts: a *Products* api.
+A project with a .net backend rest api will be built with the learned concepts: a *Products* api.

 After the learning material for a given step was sufficiently explored, either some new functionality will be added to this application or old functionality will be refactored.